colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 4. **Safety bounds:** Novel queries, unusual combinations, and high-risk categories would always escalate regardless of pattern confidence
 5. **Continuous monitoring:** Any rejected recommendation would reset the pattern's confidence score

-Priya implemented the learning loop Wednesday.
+Swapna implemented the learning loop Wednesday.
 The policy engine would track HITL outcomes by query pattern.
 When a pattern accumulated enough confirmed approvals—threshold set at 50 with 95% confirmation rate—the confidence threshold for that pattern would adjust automatically.

 "The system is learning governance, not just enforcing it," Sarah observed.